piroinno/stock-data-api/README.md

   - GitOps: BUild agents (both managed and self hosted) were used to build + test only.
 Deployment of the Application code and manifiests to the AKS cluster was implemented with flux
     - FLux: Adter testing and building the application code, chnages to the dev and prd branches were merged into state.dev and state.prd via a PR.
     - state.xxx: is the golden source of truth fo the AKS clusters.
 Any changes in these branches are automatically reconcilled by flux into AKS.

+## Task / Feature managent

+I was able to keep track of most of the moving parts by creating tasks in this github project: https://github.com/users/piroinno/projects/1/views/1